 Real poinsettias are also toxic to dogs and cats, so this crepe paper poinsettia plant is a safer alternative to keep in your home.
 If you are new here, I have a dog (you can see him in the background of all these pictures).
 So while I do have some real plants in my home, there are certain ones I always make out of paper or felt.

-To craft your own crepe paper poinsettia plant for the holiday season, just gather the tools and materials here.
+To craft your own crepe paper poinsettia plant for the holiday season, just gather the tools and materials listed below.
+If you are using our heavy crepe paper, 1 roll (9.8″ x 39.3″) will yield enough petals for 2 poinsettia blooms, and 1 roll will yield 12 sets of leaves (you can use 6-12 sets per poinsettia stem, depending how full you want it to look).
 Then download the SVG file if you have a cutting machine or the PDF template if you’re using scissors.
-The instructions are also noted below.
-Have fun! ~Lia and team

 This content uses links from which we may earn a commission.
 Disclosure.

 - Cricut Maker or Silhouette Cameo 4 (recommended)

 - Craft Scissors

 - Needle-Nose Pliers/Wire Cutters

 - Lia Griffith Heavy Crepe Paper – Cherry, Basil